qiciengine/qiciengine/README.md

 ## Contributing

 Currently the QICI Core is a single bundled JavaScript file (/lib/qc-core-debug.js) in QICI Editor, we will put QICI Engine project in GitHub repository for community contributions soon.
-At that time, we will provide more detail on our guidance on how to contribute effectively to the project.
+At that time, we will provide more details on our guidance on how to contribute effectively to the project.

 ## Changelog